X-Rated Fusion

 X-Rated Fusion Liqueur is a French vodka and fruit based liqueur, made by the Campari Group.
 It has a declared alcohol content of 17% alcohol by volume.

 First introduced into the U.S. in 2005, X-Rated Fusion Liqueur has subsequently been launched in Japan by Suntory, Canada, and several other countries in Europe and Asia.

 In September 2006, X-Rated Fusion Liqueur was named Best New Spirit of the Year by over 250 US retailers for Market Watch Leaders.

 Manufacture

 X-Rated Fusion Liqueur is a blend of French vodka, Provence blood orange, mango, and passion fruit.

 Drinking

-X-Rated Fusion Liqueur can be drank over ice or as part of a cocktail.
+X-Rated Fusion Liqueur can be drunk over ice or as part of a cocktail.